music dictionary : As - As

 Asimilación(Spanish f.) assimilation

-asimismo(Spanish) in the same way, likewise
+asimismo(Spanish) in the same way, likewise, also, as well, moreover

 asimmetrico(Italian) asymmetrical